 First, add the water to the glass spray bottle.
 I usually fill my 2oz bottle with 1 1/2oz of boiled water.

 Secondly, add 1/2oz of high-proof vodka to the glass spray bottle.

 Lastly, add your essential oils to give your room spray a natural scent.
 For the 2oz size bottle, I usually add between 12-15 drops of essential oils.
 For the 4oz size bottle, I would suggest between 20-30 drops of essential oils.
 Although, you can start with a smaller amount and add more if needed.

 This last step is completely optional, but I like to add some string or twine to my glass spray bottles to make them look a little more festive for the season.
-Other people also enjoy adding their own label sticker to the room spray as well.
-Regardless for how you decorate, they are perfect for gifting to friends and family as well.
+Other people also enjoy adding their own label stickers to the room spray as well.
+Regardless of how you decorate, they are perfect for gifting to friends and family as well.
 Feel free to make the design your own!

 natural room spray

 - Fill up your 2oz glass spray bottle with 1 1/2oz of boiled water (or distilled water).

 - Add the 1/2oz of high proof vodka to the glass spray bottle.